-I’m here posting the proof, but I still can’t hardly believe that Chris and I got to experience Iceland for a second time!!
-Even though this trip came in the form of a ‘short’, 18-hour layover (like, short if you’d love to explore a whole country, long if you’re sitting at an airport bar), I was incredibly grateful to get to see this seriously breathtaking, other-worldly place for a second time.
+I still can’t hardly believe that Chris and I got to experience Iceland for a second time.
+Even though this trip came in the form of a ‘short’, 18-hour layover (like, short if you’d love to explore a whole country, long if you’re sitting at an airport bar), I was incredibly grateful to get to see the seriously breathtaking, other-worldly place for a second time.
 Iceland always leaves visitors wanting more, and we were no exception.

 As soon as we landed in Reykjavík, we felt our Nordic time begin to tick.
 We only had from 7AM to about 8PM, so we quickly grabbed a few water bottles at the duty-free shop, picked up our rental car, and hit the road.
 I barely remember the first leg of the drive (put me in a moving car and I’ll sleep like a baby), but Chris was filled with adrenaline and got us right where we wanted to go.

 To start, we traveled about three hours east to Vík which, charmingly enough, is just about the next town after Reykjavík.
 Here, I bought myself gloves and a scarf at Vík Wool (it was much colder than I’d anticipated June would be!), grabbed a couple of Icelandic hot dogs, and spent a good chunk of time simply admiring the landscape.
 Vík is already a super picturesque town, but with purple lupine blooming on nearly every square inch of land it was beauty on another level.
 I even asked my driver to pull off to the side of the road to take a few photos of me bundled in my new Icelandic scarf. ;)